AsiaDaDev/love-being-home/README.md

 Within the `index.js` file do the following:
 - Import `baseUrl` and `fetchApi` from `utils/fetchApi`
-- Export `getStaticProps` async function that contains the API calls and returns a props object.
+- Export the `getStaticProps` async function that contains the API calls and returns a props object.
 API calls can be made using the parameters from the API documentation.

 Also, make sure to create the Property component to display the necessary props.